szymon676/Jobguru/README.md

-# JobGuru
+# Jobguru

-## JobGuru is a web application that allows employers to post job openings and job seekers to search for and apply to jobs.
+## Jobguru is a web application that allows employers to post job openings and job seekers to search for and apply to jobs.
 The application is built using Go, the Gorilla Mux router, and a PostgreSQL database.

 ## Overview:

-JobGuru - A job board application built with Vue.js and Go, Gorilla Mux, and PostgreSQL.
+Jobguru - A job board application built with Vue.js and Go, Gorilla Mux, and PostgreSQL.
-JobGuru is a powerful job board platform that enables employers to post job openings and job seekers to browse and apply for positions.
+Jobguru is a powerful job board platform that enables employers to post job openings and job seekers to browse and apply for positions.
 The application was built using the Vue.js framework for building the user interface, Go and Gorilla Mux for handling the business logic, and PostgreSQL for storing data.

 # Features: